Ticketing FAQ

 How do I apply for tickets to this year’s ball?

 Applications must be placed online, through the Trinity May Ball website.
-The ticketing window for receipt of applications from current Members of Trinity College will be one week from noon on Monday the 12th February until noon on Sunday 18th February.
-The window for general student members of the University of Cambridge will be one week from noon on Monday the 19th February until noon on Sunday 25th February.
+The ticketing window for receipt of applications from current members of Trinity College will be one week from noon on Monday the 10th February 2025 until noon on Sunday 16th February 2025.
+The window for general student members of the University of Cambridge will be one week from noon on Monday the 17th February 2025 until noon on Sunday 23rd February 2025.

 I’m really sorry, but due to unforeseen circumstances I was not able to make my application within the allotted time frame.
 Can I still apply?